Sign in

 Question

-Christopher Mcgratty of Keefe, Bruyette & Woods inquired about the sustainability of net interest margin (NIM) expansion, the outlook for deposit pricing, and the visibility into the updated credit guidance, particularly the expected decline in charge-offs for the second half of the year.
+Christopher Mcgratty of Keefe, Bruyette & Woods (KBW) inquired about the sustainability of net interest margin (NIM) expansion, the ability to manage deposit pricing, and the cadence toward a potential 3.25% NIM.
+He also asked for commentary on the charge-off guidance, which implies a decline in the second half of the year, and visibility into credit trends.

 Answer